andrasna/carosans/README.md

 #### As you can see:

-1. It has to be a list inside a `div` that has the `carosans` class.
+1. It has to be a list inside a `div`.
+Why does it have to be a list?
 I think if a carousel inherently represents a list of things, then it makes sense to assume this structure.
-This could be changed though, just let me know if you have different requirements, I don't necessarily want to enforce this rule.
+Just let me know if you have different requirements, I don't necessarily want to enforce this rule.

-2. The `carosans` class on the container `div` is for the CSS styles and is always required.
+1. The div has to have the `carosans` class.
+This is for the CSS.
+For the JS, you have to specify a selector, which could be \'`.carosans`\`, but it doesn't have to be.

-### Create multiple carousels:
+## Create multiple independent carousels

 ```javascript
 Carosans({